conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > >
 > > ![Scroll Plot 3c]({{ page.root }}/fig/qc_example_03c.png "Scroll Plot - Example 3c")
 > > At the time period around 542-544 seconds, several components have artefacts and the AMICA orange highlight is lighter during this period.
 Removing this time period would be the best decision here.
 > >
+> > To mark out a time period, left click the mouse at the start of the time period that you want to mark for removal and then move the mouse to end of the time period and left click again.
+This will add a blue highlight to the time period.
+Then hover over the time period and click **'m'** on the keyboard to add a manual mark to this time period.
+> >
 > > {: .output}
 > {: .solution}